Ya-Sabyr/test_task/README.md

 /test_api/order - update/create an order

 Other endpoints:
-/admin - django admin panel
+/admin - django admin panel.
+To access it use - username: admin, password: admin